jonlpersson/ed-latimore/site/_posts/2017-02-21-1-year-to-change-your-life-in-10-simple-steps.md

 Why take up exercise to get in shape when 70% of the population is overweight?
 Why learn more to get paid more when Ramen noodles are $1 for a 4 pack and Netflix is $9.99 a month?
 Why improve your life for better dating prospects when there is the low-hanging fruit of Tinder and Pornhub?

 Why build a good habit when bad habits are not only accepted but celebrated.
 However, if you want to improve your position in life, you have to embrace doing the hard things.
-The only way you'll become the best version of yourself is by going through some of the worst things that life has to offer.
+The only way you’ll become the best version of yourself is by going through some of the worst things that life has to offer.

 [People will exert more energy avoiding hard work](/hard-work-beats-talent/) that will make them better than the actual work demands.
 Modernity has made us so averse to discomfort.
 We’d rather work hard to avoid hard work than use that same energy to face the challenge and make our lives more comfortable.